pepcape/NPGR003-23/03-SFC/README.md

 However, you must present the results in a clear form (spreadsheet or graphs) and preferably include your notes and observations.

+# Command line arguments
+Mandatory arguments:
+* `-i <filename>` - **input image file**
+* `-m <method>` - **pixel order method**, `0` is for default scanline order, use **positive integers** for your methods.
+Your favorite method should be encoded as `-m -1`
+* `-p <order>` - **order of the predictor**.
+Default is `0`, you don't need to change that, unless you are experimenting with higher predictors.
+You must accept the argument anyway.

+Optional arguments:
+* human-readable alternative of the `-m`
+* **color channel selector** - if present, the analysis will be applied to the selected channel (R, G, or B) only.
+If not present (**=default**), image pixels are converted to grayscale before processing.
+* any reasonable argument you will need - don't forget to describe it in the documentation.

+# Output
+If everything is ok, you should write the **entropy in bits** as the first output line of `stdout` (yes, just one decimal integer).
+In case of an unknown method (`-m`), do not write a number, use an error message instead.

+On the next lines of the output you can write any useful information, e.g. ordering method used, color channels analyzed, image size in pixels, entropy per pixel, predictor order, etc.

 # Launch date
 **Monday 23 October 2023**
 (Don't work on the solution before this date)